ufo-github/ponyfoo/posts/why-buildfirst.md

 > If you read a single programming book in your lifetime, make that the [Pragmatic Programmer][4].

 One of my favorite parts of the book talks about **broken windows**.
 It explains how seemingly _innocent, quick fixes_, when left unrepaired, can spell the demise of a code-base.
 It explains the phenomenon comparing it to a building with a broken window.
 If that window isn't repaired, then other windows will get smashed, maybe a car's window.
 Abandoned cars and buildings start setting a different environment in the neighborhood.
 Before long, theft and pillaging start making appearances, and soon the neighborhood becomes impossible to live in.

+Armed with these teachings, _Build First_ is a mixture between solid application design principles and the added twist of putting together a build process right off the bat, **rather than waiting for a disaster to happen**.

+# Driving Principles

+...

 - automate everything, right off the bat
 - less headaches, leaner process